 Sarah founded the #FuturePRoof community, which kickstarted “the biggest conversation ever around the future of public relations.”
 Its ambition is to support managers of agencies and communications teams with best practice advice and guidance.

-Sarah, you were the driving force behind #FuturePRoof One and Two.
+Sarah Hall, you were the driving force behind #FuturePRoof One and Two.
 What prompted you to create these publications and what do they offer readers?

-Its overall purpose is to underline PR’s role as a management discipline and motivate practitioners to secure the skillset they need to deliver at Boardroom level. #FuturePRoof looks at the threats and opportunities for public relations so we are well placed to capitalize and stop other disciplines from eating our lunch.
+Its purpose is to underline PR’s role as a management discipline and motivate practitioners to secure the skillset they need to deliver at boardroom level. #FuturePRoof looks at the threats and opportunities for public relations so we are well placed to capitalize and stop other disciplines from eating our lunch.

 Reinforcing the role of PR